 Summary

-Chiron and Demetrius enter with a ravished Lavinia, whose hands and tongue they have cut off in order to prevent her from revealing the perpetrators of the crime.
+Chiron and Demetrius enter with a ravished Lavinia, whose hands and tongue they have cut off to prevent her from revealing the identity of those who raped and mutilated her.
 They insult her before they leave her alone in the wilderness.
-The wretched girl is discovered by Marcus, who is moved by the sight of the suffering Lavinia to make a long poetic tirade in which the depth of his sympathy is signaled by the length and complex figurativeness of his language.
-Lavinia tries to flee in shame from her uncle, but he stops her and decides to bring her to her father even though he is sure that such a sight will blind Titus.
+The wretched girl is discovered by Marcus.
+He is profoundly moved by the sight of Lavinia’s suffering.
+Discovering that both her hands and tongues have been hewn from her body, he delivers a long speech likening her to Philomel, a tragic figure who appears in Ovid’s Metamorphoses.
+Like Lavinia, she was raped and then silenced by having her tongue removed.
+Lavinia tries to flee in shame from her uncle, but he stops her and decides to bring her to her father, even though he is sure that such a sight will blind Titus.

 Analysis